lexaux/alexche.cyou/content/blog/low_tech_high_life/index.md

 Let us be clear, I am not arguing here for any particular level of technology you might want to apply for your product.
 It depends on many things - who are you, what is the product, what maturity stage are you in and so on.
 I am arguing that having a mindful decision is what makes sense.

-It is worth trying to think outside of a box, even if it is a lockbox. &#9209;
+It is worth thinking outside of a box, even if it is a lockbox &#9632;

 Credits: